 The lesson will run about half an hour, with participating dancers on the raised dance floor and the instructors on the stage.
 Dancers with any level of experience (including no experience) are encouraged to attend.
 The instructors will lead movement from a seated position, and dancers will follow along from a seat, a mobility device, or standing.
 Dancers will work with a partner—either a friend who came with you, another participating dancer, or volunteers who will assist in the dance lesson.
 Each motion will be taught and reviewed, and then tied together to create a piece of choreography by the end of the lesson.

-If you choose to stay for the following salsa lesson, David and Julie will demonstrate seated adaptive versions of Eddie and Maria's standing moves from the stage.
+If you choose to stay for the following tango lesson, David and Misty will demonstrate seated adaptive versions of Leonardo Sardella and Mariana Parma's standing moves from the stage.